The QSAA has been recognized for excellent events, outstanding programs, and an outstanding advisor.

-The QSAA Volunteer of Distinction Award was started in 2009 to honour the special volunteers of the Queen's Student Alumni Association.
+The QSAA Volunteer of Distinction Award was introduced in 2009 to honour outstanding volunteers of the Queen's Student Alumni Association.
 Award recipients are honoured at the prestigious annual Queen's University Alumni Association Alumni Awards Gala.

 Described as a “force of energy”, Jessica has expertly developed and fostered the volunteer structure of the QSAA in 2013-14.
-As a three-year member of the QSAA, she served as a General Ambassador, then as the inaugural QSAA International Ambassador – helping to connect students on exchange with alumni at International Branch opportunities – and presently serves as the Vice President of Volunteers in her final year at Queen's.
+As a three-year member of the QSAA, she served as a General Ambassador, then as the inaugural QSAA International Ambassador – helping to connect students on exchange with alumni at International Branch opportunities – and served as the Vice President of Volunteers in her final year at Queen's.

 Her professionalism, consistent encouragement, organizational skills, and dedication to her team have been exemplary while coordinating team hiring, planning QSAA training opportunities, or running effective general meetings.
 Jessica’s commitment to making sure everyone on the QSAA leaves an event having made connections with Queen’s alumni and stakeholders or learned a new skill showcases her understanding that it’s not just about participation, but engagement.